therascreen KRAS RGQ PCR Kit

 The therascreen KRAS RGQ PCR Kit is a real-time, qualitative in vitro diagnostic test for the detection of 7 somatic mutations in the KRAS oncogene using a sample of DNA extracted from formalin-fixed, paraffin-embedded (FPPE) non-small cell lung cancer (NSCLC) tissue and colorectal cancer (CRC) tissue.

-The therascreen KRAS RGQ PCR Kit is an FDA-approved companion diagnostic (CDx) PCR test intended to aid in the identification of NSCLC patients for treatment with LUMAKRAS (sotorasib) or KRAZATI (adagrasib) based on a KRAS G12C Mutation Detected result.
+NSCLC: The therascreen KRAS RGQ PCR Kit is an FDA-approved companion diagnostic (CDx) PCR test intended to aid in the identification of NSCLC patients for treatment with LUMAKRAS (sotorasib) or KRAZATI (adagrasib) based on a KRAS G12C Mutation Detected result.
+CRC: The therascreen KRAS RGQ PCR Kit is an FDA-approved companion diagnostic (CDx) PCR test intended to aid in the identification of CRC patients for treatment with KRAZATI (adagrasib) in combination with Erbitux (cetuximab) based on a KRAS G12C Mutation Detected result.
 In addition, the kit is also an FDA-approved CDx test to aid in the selection of patients with CRC who may be eligible for treatment with Erbitux (cetuximab) or Vectibix (panitumumab), based on a KRAS No Mutation Detected test result.

 Performance